As many people are noticing and manifesting these days, crisis does not mean disaster, it means change and opportunity.

 I had to pack.
 I concentrated on that.

 I went out to get my cell phone repaired.
 That seemed important.
 I was standing in B Patisserie, Honolulu, waiting a very long time for a coffee.
-That long wait turned into what is known as “bullet time” –first used in Zotz!*, made famous in the Matrix, and then designed into the X-Men character, Quicksilver. (*Props to Thomas Conte for the citation.).
+That long wait turned into what is known as “bullet time” (first used in the Matrix, and then designed into the X-Men character, Quicksilver – clips below).

 BulletTime gave me time to look in every direction.
 I realized I didn’t have to get on that airplane.
 And I realized there were at least four paths.
 I don’t have to go forward.
 I could go back.
 Or I could stay here.
 The barista called my name.
 I carried my cup outside to the table.
 The only thing that matters now is choosing one of those four path